bouraine/maybe-monade/README.md

 > Maybe monad is an abstraction for values that may or may not exist

-> Maybe does not replace the exceptions macanisme but in most cases the use of Maybe to represent the non-existence of a value is more appropriate.
+> Maybe does not replace the exception macanism but in most cases the use of Maybe to represent the non-existence of a value is more appropriate.

 ## Installation